-185 Directed Study -Geology (1) CSU RPT2 285 Directed Study - Geology (2) CSU 385 Directed Study - Geology (3) CSU
+185 Directed Study -Geology (1) CSU RPT2 285 Directed Study - Geology (2) CSU 385 Directed Study - Geology (3) CSU in various areas of geology.

-Conference, 1 hour per unit.
-Allows students to pursue Directed Studies in various areas of geology.
+Allows students to pursue Directed Studies

 Credit limit: A maximum of 3 units per subject in Directed Study may be taken for credit.
 UC CREDIT FOR INDEPENDENT STUDY/DIRECT-ED STUDY COURSES NUMBERED 185, 285, AND 385 IN ANY DEPARTMENT IS NOT AUTOMATIC; CREDIT IS CONTINGENT ON UC CAMPUS EVALUATION AFTER APPLICATION AND ADMISSION.
-THESE UNITS SHOULD NOT BE USED TOWARD CALCULATION OF THE MINI-MUM 60 UNITS NEEDED FOR ADMISSION TO THE UC.
+THESE UNITS SHOULD NOT BE USED TOWARD CALCULATION OF THE MINIMUM 60 UNITS NEEDED FOR ADMISSION TO THE UC.